greycode-007/Modal-Js/README.md

 # Javascript, CSS & HTML MODAL.
- Click the button to view modal.
+ Kindly Click on the link below, then on the button to view modal.

 ### Screenshot